zmus/git-it/Encryption and user authentication.md

   2. Site logs computer being used
     * IP address, set cookie or other

-  3.
+  3. Future logins from
-    1. Future logins from *same device* approved
+    1. same device - approved
       * *knows* password
       * *has* computer

-    2. Future logins from *new device* require additional factor
+    2. new device - require additional factor

       * Send email to account on file
         * with passcode to enter or URL to click